stefaniesturm/stefaniesturm.github.io/writing.md

 <strong>2017</strong>

-I interviewed biolinguistics researcher and personal favourite professor Cedric Boeckx for <em>Babel Magazine. </em>We had a nice chat about evolution, language and why we can learn something about the human brain by looking at birds and monkeys.
+I interviewed biolinguistics researcher Cedric Boeckx for <em>Babel Magazine. </em>We had a nice chat about evolution, language and why we can learn something about the human brain by looking at birds and monkeys.
 You can buy the issue (and any other issue) on their <a href="http://www.babelzine.com" target="_blank" rel="noopener">website</a>.
 You can read the interview <a href="http://ow.ly/nfrN30br1dJ" target="_blank" rel="noopener">online</a> though.

 <strong>2016</strong>